Commonwealth Supported Places (CSP) are available for this program

 Full program structure

 The Graduate Certificate in Computing is a program made up of 24 Units of Credit.
-It consists of four courses, that can be studied in a full-time or part-time load.
+This program consists of four courses that can be studied in a full-time or part-time load.

-Upon completion of this certificate you may be eligible to articulate into the Graduate Diploma in Information Technology or the Master of Information Technology, your courses in this certificate will be credited towards your articulated program of choice.
+Upon completion of this certificate you may be eligible to progress to further study, including the Graduate Diploma in Information Technology or the Master of Information Technology, your courses in this certificate will be credited towards your articulated program of choice.
+Prior learning credit points may be taken into account.

 Future careers